Alde Leie

-Alde Leie (Oude Leije) is a village in the municipality of Leeuwarden, province of Friesland) in the Netherlands.
+Alde Leie (Oude Leije) is a village in the municipality of Leeuwarden, (province of Friesland) in the Netherlands.
 It had a population of around 255 in January 2017.
 A small part of the village lies within the municipality Waadhoeke.

 It is on the route of the Elfstedentocht.
 There is a windmill in the vicinity, De Balkendsterpoldermolen.

 History

-The village was first mentioned in 1466 as "op ter Leya", and means old dug canal.
+The village was first mentioned in 1466 as "op ter Leya", which means an old dug canal.
 Alde Leie developed as a dike village along the Middelzee.
 In 1840, it was home to 339 people.
 In 1868, a church was built.

 Before 2018, the village was part of the Leeuwarderadeel municipality.